babashka/sci/doc/libsci.md

 is given the name `eval_string`.
 We use GraalVM's API to convert between Java and C types.

-Next, we compile the library using `native-image`:
+The Clojure and Java code is compiled into .class files.
+Next, we compile those .class files into a shared library using `native-image`:

 ``` shell
 $ $GRAALVM_HOME/bin/native-image \